Cosmo-Tech/azure-digital-twin-injector/README.md

 # Configuration

-dt-injector canbe configured using the following settings:
+dt-injector can be configured using the following settings:

 | **Application settings**       |                                                                                                     |
 | ------------------------------ | --------------------------------------------------------------------------------------------------- |